rob10thhuman/BlackjackProject/README.md

 I know I'm doing this the laborious way with too many if statements.
 If I can make this function, I think I can consolidate the code.

+10:43 AM Sun // have to spend some time with my family, have some more functionality working

  - Need to keep a running count of the card deck (why? not for blackjack, just restock deck after new game?)
  - Want to put a random "waitress shows up w a drink!"